-Like many other curious folk, UiPath global travel and expense manager Mihai Dinu has played with the new artificial intelligence phenomenon ChatGPT by asking it some questions.
+Like many other curious folk, UiPath expense reporting manager and travel professional Mihai Dinu has played with the new artificial intelligence phenomenon ChatGPT by asking it some questions.
 And like most who have tried this experiment, the quality of the answers has stunned him.

 Here’s what ChatGPT produced for Dinu in less than one minute when he asked it to complain to an airline about a flight cancellation.
 “Imagine how you can drive savings by applying this at scale,” Dinu said.
 Here too are the results, produced in a similarly short time, when Dinu requested 10 questions on sustainability to include in a global hotel request for proposals.

 With output as accomplished as this, it seems no exaggeration to say that “the way ChatGPT presents information and the depth of information it has access to are absolutely revolutionary,” as Groups360 sales vice president for Europe Dan Humby, who is also co-chair of the Global Business Travel Association’s European meetings and events committee, told BTN.
 “Where ChatGPT represents a massive leap forward is the way people can relate to how applicable AI is.
 It almost humanizes it,” Humby added.

 If Generative Pre-trained Transformer technology (of which ChatGPT is just one example of dozens, the vast majority not yet released publicly) truly is revolutionary, then travel managers and the rest of the corporate travel sector need to understand the implications.
 Naturally, this was another question Dinu asked of ChatGPT by requesting 10 possible applications for ChatGPT in the business travel industry.
 (See ChatGPT's answer here.)